This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your surgeon will make an incision in your lower neck or in another location to prevent a noticeable scar.
 He may remove part of your thyroid gland through a scope.
 He may instead need to open the area and remove the thyroid tissue through an incision.

 - Tools are used to monitor the location and function of the laryngeal nerves.
 These nerves are attached to your voice box and help you speak.
-Caregivers will monitor your laryngeal nerves to help prevent damage that may cause problems with speaking.
-If you are awake during surgery, you may be asked to speak to your caregivers.
+Healthcare providers will monitor your laryngeal nerves to help prevent damage that may cause problems with speaking.
+If you are awake during surgery, you may be asked to speak to your healthcare providers.

 - One or more drains (thin rubber tubes) may be placed into your incision to remove extra fluid from the surgery area.
 Your incision will be closed with stitches and covered with a bandage.